 READ MORE: The Must-Have Cameras For 2020

 Define the setting before even starting to write the script.
-One huge point to consider is budget.
+One huge point to consider is the budget.
 If you are a low to no budget shoot don’t go too crazy unless you can haggle a spaceship for free.
-Focus on single settings – a forest, a house, a flat, a pub (you’ll be surprised in what pubs offer), a warehouse, a restaurant.
+Focus on single settings – a forest, a house, a flat, a pub (you’ll be surprised at what pubs offer), a warehouse, a restaurant.
 Make sure

 Find exciting moments.

 Throw in something exciting to add an arc to your short film.
 We don’t want Daisy/David getting from A to B with ease, do we?
 That wouldn’t be fun for us would it.
 We want them to stumble across something, get taken from the path, find something out that will change their motives – we need something.